vkbo/novelWriter/docs/source/usage_project.rst

 sections.

-The document containing the heading can also be displayed as a separate column, as well as the line number where it occurs.
-Double-clicking an entry will open the corresponding document in the editor.
+The document containing the heading can also be displayed as a separate column, as well as the line number where the heading is defined.
+Double-clicking an entry will open the corresponding document in the editor and switch to :guilabel:`Project Tree View` mode.

 You can select which novel folder to display from the dropdown menu.
 You can optionally also choose to show a combination of all novel folders.

 .. note::
-   Since the internal structure of the novel does not depend directly on the folder and document structure of the project tree, these will not necessarily look the same, depending on how you choose to organise your documents.
+   Since the internal structure of the novel does not depend directly on the folder and document structure of the project tree, this view will not necessarily look the same, depending on how you choose to organise your documents.
 See the :ref:`a_struct` page for more details.

 Various meta data and information extracted from :term:`tags<tag>` can be displayed in columns in the outline.
 A default set of such columns is visible, but you can turn on or off more columns from